youssefhmidi/tmplt/README.md

 In the first image you can see that there are 8 general steps:
   - 1: Reading the file the passed in the args nad constructing a syntax tree.
   - 2: Storing variables into a buffer. -- a hashmap of structure {var_name:var_value} --
-  - 3: Translating the commands in the tmplt file into terminal/fs actions --a terminal command, fs create file or folder or a fs copy--.
+  - 3: Translating the commands in the tmplt file into terminal/fs actions.
+    -- a terminal command, fs create file or folder or a fs copy --
   - 4: Storing variables and commands into a struct.
   - 5: Making a task buffers and serializing the commands and storing them to the buffer.
-  - 6: Executing batches of tasks asynchronously -the size of a batch is default to 10 and can be changed through a flag, see [this section](#generate-command)-
+  - 6: Executing batches of tasks asynchronously -- the size of a batch is default to 10 and can be changed through a flag, see [this section](#generate-command) --
   - 7 and 8: The actual execution and writing to stdout.